Kamille-Ligula/orpheus/README.md

 2) Go to chrome://extensions/.
 3) Enable Developer mode (top-right).
 4) Click Load unpacked.
-5) Select your phoenix-ashes folder.
+5) Select the orpheus folder.
 That's it.
-The extenstion was now added to Chrome.
+The extenstion has now been added to Chrome.